usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 ```
 \c 1
 \p
-\v 12 At once the Spirit made him go into the desert, \v 13 where he stayed 40 days, being tempted by Satan.
+\v 12 At once the Spirit made him go into the desert,
+\v 13 where he stayed 40 days, being tempted by Satan.
 Wild animals were there also, but angels came and helped him.
 \s1 Jesus Calls Four Fishermen
 \r (Mt 4.12-22; Lk 4.14-15; 5.1-11)
 \p
-\v 14 After John had been put in prison, Jesus went to Galilee and preached the Good News from God.
+\v 14 After John had been put in prison, Jesus went to Galilee
+and preached the Good News from God.
 ```

 The subheading text in the `\s1`[^1] is associated with 1:14 rather than 1:13.
 We might reference the word Four via `1:14!s1!3`.

+[^1]:  Markers themselves are not strictly part of any text, they are metadata governing the structure and formatting of the text.
+References are only concerned with text.

 By saying that non verse paragraphs are associated with the first word in the following verse paragraph, we get around any confusion.
 For example, if a subheading occurs before a paragraph that does not start with a new verse, then the subheading is associated with the first word of the new paragraph, and so as part of the previous verse.
 Notice that here we are deviating from a strict refinement model.
 In effect, we refine inwards if appropriate, but if something in the reference is best dealt with by expanding the refinement, we do that.
 In this case, an expansion of the refinement goes out to the paragraph and all preceding subheading paragraphs.